-This study aims to test the impact of unit-based implementation of discharge readiness assessment on readmission and ED use within 30 days post-discharge.
+PPreparation of patients for discharge is a primary function of hospital-based nursing care and readiness for discharge is an important outcome of hospital care.
+Inadequacies in discharge preparation have been well-documented and linked to difficulty with self-management after hospital discharge and with increased likelihood of emergency department (ED) use and readmission.
+Prior studies by the research team have led to recommendations for implementation of discharge readiness assessment as a standard nursing practice for hospital discharge.This study aims to test the impact of unit-based implementation of discharge readiness assessment on readmission and ED use within 30 days post-discharge.
 Three protocols, each adding a component to discharge readiness assessment, will be used to introduce, in sequence: (1) discharge readiness assessment by the discharging nurse; (2) discharge readiness assessment by the discharging nurse informed by prior patient self-report of discharge readiness; and (3) patient-informed nurse assessment, with the addition of an instruction to the discharging nurse to initiate and document nursing action(s) for patients with low readiness.
 Nurse and patient versions of the 8-item short form of the Readiness for Hospital Discharge Scale will be used for discharge readiness assessment.

-The study will use a prospective, parallel cohort, stepped intervention design with four study steps (baseline and the 3 intervention steps) and two study conditions (implementation units and usual care control units).
+The study uses a prospective, parallel cohort, stepped intervention design with four study steps (baseline and the 3 intervention steps) and two study conditions (implementation units and usual care control units).
 Difference-in-difference analysis will compare patient outcomes at baseline and each of the 3 implementation steps on the intervention units (first difference) to outcomes on paired control units (second difference), adjusting for hospital, unit, and patient-level control variables.
 The optimal implementation protocol will be identified through these methods.
-Cost-benefit analysis will calculate the net economic benefit of effects on post-discharge utilization outcomes, adjusting for recurring and non-recurring implementation costs.
+Cost-benefit analysis will calculate the net economic benefit of effects on postdischarge utilization outcomes, adjusting for recurring and non-recurring implementation costs.
 The results will provide evidence of the impact of a hospital nursing care process on post-discharge outcomes, with important implications for patient well-being and costs of care.
-Process evaluation will assess intervention fidelity and implementation context, facilitating broad translation as a standard of nursing practice for hospital discharge
+Process evaluation will assess intervention fidelity and implementation context, facilitating broad translation as a standard of nursing practice for hospital discharge.